LibertyDSNP/spec/pages/Identity/Registry.md

 ### Other Lookups & Historical Values

-The `DSNPRegistryUpdate` event is provided to resolve DSNP Ids, handles, and contract addresses.
+The `DSNPRegistryUpdate` event is provided to resolve DSNP User Ids, handles, and contract addresses.
-The DSNP Id and contract address are indexed in the event so use a log search using the event and the search data as topics.
+The DSNP User Id and contract address are indexed in the event so use a log search using the event and the search data as topics.

-A search by contract address may produce more than one result meaning that the contract address is currently or previously attached to other DSNP Ids.
+A search by contract address may produce more than one result meaning that the contract address is currently or previously attached to other DSNP User Ids.
-To test for the current value, the query would need to be run again with each of the resulting DSNP Ids retrieving the most recent `DSNPRegistryUpdate` event.
+To test for the current value, the query would need to be run again with each of the resulting DSNP User Ids retrieving the most recent `DSNPRegistryUpdate` event.

-A search by DSNP Id will retrieve the history of all handles and contract addresses that have been connected to that DSNP Id.
+A search by DSNP User Id will retrieve the history of all handles and contract addresses that have been connected to that DSNP User Id.
-The most recent event (the one with the highest block number), will give the current handle and contract address for the given DSNP Id.
+The most recent event (the one with the highest block number), will give the current handle and contract address for the given DSNP User Id.

-Handles may be reused if a DSNP Id changes to a new handle.
+Handles may be reused if a DSNP User Id changes to a new handle.
 While time consuming, discovering previous owners of a given handle requires locally filtering all `DSNPRegistryUpdate` events for events with the given handle.

 ## EIP 721